Sookholme

 Sookholme is a village and former civil parish, now in the parish of Warsop in the Mansfield district of western Nottinghamshire, England.
 It is 120 mi north west of London, 16+3/4 mi north of the county town and city of Nottingham, and 3+1/2 mi north of the town of Mansfield.

-It retains an agricultural character, having been largely unaffected by the Industrial Revolution, which had a transformative impact on the settlement pattern and built form of numerous other settlements situated within the North Midlands coalfields.
+Sookholme retains an agricultural character, having been largely unaffected by the Industrial Revolution, which had a transformative impact on the settlement pattern and built form of numerous other settlements situated within the North Midlands coalfields.
 Whilst relatively close to the built up areas of Mansfield and Shirebrook, Sookholme is remote and rural.
 In 1931 the parish had a population of 210.